 The country has one of the lowest population densities in the world ranked at 209 out of 239 countries – a little under 400,000 inhabitants spread over 8,868 square miles (22,960 square kilometers) – that is about 1 person per 36 square miles.
 This rank is right up there with The Pitcairn Islands (U.K.) that have a population of 67 inhabitants spread over 1.9 miles.

 One such area is the Don Elijio National Park named after noted Maya Shaman Elijio Panti.
+The Bocawina National Park is highly recommended by serious hikers.
 Other resorts have scientific and nature conservation points of interest such as butterfly or iguana breeding programs and nature trails that outline these programs.

 A coastline that extends some 175 miles along the gorgeous Caribbean Sea has you covered if you love the beach, snorkeling, diving or plain beach-combing or relaxing on a hammock strung between two coconut trees.
 Some of the best beaches are on Ambergris Caye, Caye Caulker, Placencia, Hopkins and southern Belize.